 - an Odysseus II grant with a Flemish university as principal host institution.

-A supervisor who does not hold any of the above appointments but a ZAP appointment with an appointment percentage less than 50 percent but at least 10 percent, may act as supervisor provided he/she
+A promotor who does not hold any of the above appointments but a ZAP appointment with an appointment percentage less than 50 percent but at least 10 percent, may act as promotor provided he/she

 - is a beneficiary of a research fellowship of the FWO;